Seeed-Solution/Solution_IndoorPositioning_H5/README.md

 1.  **Backend Server (`server/`)**:
     *   Built with Python and FastAPI.
-    *   Receives tracker reports containing detected iBeacon signals via an HTTP API endpoint.
+    *   Receives tracker beacon data via an MQTT subscription (specifically configured for SenseCAP format with MeasurementID "5002").
-    *   Loads map and beacon configuration from a `config.json` file.
+    *   Manages two primary configuration files:
+        *   `server/miniprogram_config.json`: For map layout, beacon definitions (including MAC addresses), and signal propagation settings.
+Typically sourced from the miniprogram tool and uploaded via the web UI.
+        *   `server/server_runtime_config.json`: For MQTT broker details, backend server port, and Kalman filter parameters.
+Managed via the web UI or manually on the server.
-    *   Calculates the position of each tracker based on received signal strengths (RSSI) and configured beacon locations using trilateration.
+    *   Calculates the position of each tracker based on received signal strengths (RSSI) and configured beacon locations (matching by MAC address) using trilateration.
+    *   Employs a Kalman filter for smoothing calculated positions.
-    *   Manages the state of tracked devices (rolling 1-hour window in memory).
+    *   Manages the state of tracked devices.
     *   Broadcasts tracker position updates and configuration changes to connected frontend clients via WebSockets.
-    *   Serves the compiled frontend application (optional).
+    *   Provides API endpoints for configuration management and MQTT control.

 2.  **Web Frontend (`web/`)**:
     *   Built with Vue 3 and Vite.
-    *   Connects to the backend server via WebSockets.
+    *   Connects to the backend server via WebSockets for real-time updates.
-    *   Provides an interface to upload the `config.json` file to the backend.
+    *   Provides an interface to:
+        *   Load the "Map & Beacon Configuration" (`miniprogram_config.json`) by pasting JSON.
+        *   View and edit "Server Runtime Configuration" (MQTT, Server Port, Kalman params).
+        *   Manually connect/disconnect the MQTT client.
     *   Displays the configured map layout and beacon locations using HTML Canvas.
     *   Visualizes the real-time positions of tracked devices on the map.
     *   Lists currently tracked devices and their status.